Unit 5 - The History of Money

 And just like in Rome when Caesar devalued the denarius, by devaluing the dollar, or changing the amount of gold backing each dollar, The Congress, by way of the Federal Reserve, caused inflation in the money supply which is always associated with, and followed by, increases in the prices of bread, circus tickets, lamb chops, and all the other goods and services in the economy.
 This inflationary period from 1920 – 1929 was known as the Roaring Twenties.

-The Federal Reserve System (The Fed) was created in response to consistent, recurring banking panics, including those in 1907, 1893, and 1873, and in response to other unsettling events associated with economic uncertainty (prices and employment).
+The Federal Reserve System (The Fed) was created in response to consistent, recurring banking panics, including those in 1873, and 1893, and 1907.
 The Fed was supposed to smooth the inconsistent business cycle and prevent future panics.
 The exact opposite occurred.
 With money untethered from work, The Fed was given power to manage an elastic money supply–the ideal amount to be determined by economists and bankers and influenced by politicians and businesses.
 Unfortunately, having the power to do something doesn’t always equate to having the skill or ability required to do it effectively.
-And managing an elastic money supply proved to be quite a difficult task, as characterized by the roaring exuberance of the early ‘20s (the inflating of the bubble) that was followed by the crushing vengeance of the Great Depression at the end of the decade (the popping of the bubble).
+And managing an elastic money supply proved to be quite a difficult task, as characterized by the roaring irrational exuberance of the 1920s (the inflating of the bubble) that was followed by the crushing vengeance of the Great Depression at the end of the decade (the popping of the bubble)

 The Great Depression reached its nadir in 1933.
 Franklin D. Roosevelt (FDR) won the U.S. presidential election in 1932 and was tasked to lead the country out of depression.
 On March 4, 1933, FDR was inaugurated President of the United States.
 Two days later, on March 6th, he declared a four-day national bank closure that closed all banks until Congress could take action to resolve the banking crisis.
-Three days later, on March 9th, Congress passed the Emergency Banking Act that authorized The Fed to issue new currency to banks so that when reopened they would be able to meet depositors’ withdrawal demands.
-[15]
+Three days later, on March 9th, Congress passed the Emergency Banking Act that authorized The Fed to issue new currency to banks so that they could meet depositors’ withdrawal demands when reopened.

-One month after enacting the Emergency Banking Act, on April 5th, FDR signed Executive Order 6102 that prohibited U.S. citizens from owning or possessing gold–including gold coins (good money).
+One month after enacting the Emergency Banking Act, on April 5th, FDR signed Executive Order 6102 which prohibited U.S. citizens from owning or possessing gold.
 Citizens were required to deliver all gold coins, gold bullion, and gold certificates to the Federal Reserve by May 1st or be punished by a fine up to $10,000 or imprisonment up to ten years, or both.
-[16] In exchange for each ounce of gold confiscated by The Federal Reserve, citizens would be given $20.67 in devalued (bad money) Federal Reserve Notes (FRN).
-[17] See “Roosevelt’s Gold Program” at https://www.federalreservehistory.org/essays/roosevelts_gold_program.
+In exchange for each ounce of gold confiscated by The Federal Reserve, citizens would be given $20.67 in Federal Reserve Notes.
+See “Roosevelt’s Gold Program” at https://www.federalreservehistory.org/essays/roosevelts_gold_program.

 Ten years later, Europe, Japan, and parts of Russia were decimated by fighting in World War II.
 The U.S. was largely unscathed with the exception of Pearl Harbor, HI.
 Being flush with gold and not having the expense associated with post-war rebuilding of infrastructure, the U.S. was poised to dethrone the British and their pound sterling as the world’s reserve currency.